Skip to content

 CV | Publications | ORCiD | Academia.edu | ResearchGate | Amazon author page UK / US

-I’m a historian and sociologist based at the University of Vienna’s Research Center for the History of Transformations .
+I’m a historian and sociologist and Professor of Multilingual and Transnational Post-Soviet Studies at the University of Mainz in Germany.
 My main research interests are in protest and social movements, commemorative practices, and war memorials and military cemeteries.
 I’m particularly interested in unexpected parallels and interconnections between these phenomena, such as structural similarities between protest and commemorative movements.
-Geographically, my work focuses on the Soviet Union and its successor states and former satellite countries, though I am also interested in transnational connections and comparisons e.g. with Western and South-Eastern Europe and the Global South.
+Geographically, my work focuses on the Soviet Union and its successor states, especially but by no means exclusively Russia, Ukraine, and Belarus.
+I am also interested in transnational connections and comparisons e.g. with Western, Central, and South-Eastern Europe and Latin America.

-I’m currently working on four interconnected book manuscripts, all in English, around the themes of war memorials and commemoration:
+I’m currently working on five interconnected book projects, all in English, around the themes of war memorials and commemoration:

-(1) A book (almost completed) about war memorials in the Russian full-scale invasion of Ukraine, co-written with Mykola Homanyuk from Kherson State University;
+(1) A book (completed and forthcoming with CEU Press) about war memorials in Russia’s full-scale invasion of Ukraine, co-written with Mykola Homanyuk from Kherson State University;

 (2) a book about the past and present of Soviet-style war commemoration;